ahlamahme/docker-compose/README.md

 # docker-compose
 Docker Compose is a tool for defining and running multi-container Docker applications using services.<br>
 In this project <br>
-1-I use db service to use mysql latest image to create database and configer password and user nameto it.
+1-I use db service to use mysql latest image to create database and configer password and user nameto it.<br>
-1-I use phpmy admin service to host db service and use its interface to add tables<br>
+2-I use phpmy admin service to host db service and use its interface to add tables<br>
 to run containair use command
 ```bash
 docker-compose up